Want a step-by-step process—that you can immediately follow—to profitably run Instagram Shoutous?

 So book in advance—with as many accounts as you can.

-Since you tracked the sales that you got from the initial shoutout—I’m gonna show you how to do that later—you now know how much you should pay.
+Since you track the sales that you got from the initial shoutout—I’m gonna show you how to do that later—you now know how much you should pay.

 However, to negotiate better with these influencers, you need to learn sales first.